eIDAS 2European UnionIdentity

 Does eIDAS 2 force my business to accept the EU Digital Identity Wallet?

-eIDAS 2 obliges Member States to provide wallets and requires very large platforms and several regulated sectors to accept them.
-Even where acceptance is not strictly mandatory for your sector, the AML Regulation recognises the wallet as a valid customer due diligence method, so refusing it puts you at a competitive and supervisory disadvantage.
+Member States must provide wallets under eIDAS 2, and very large platforms plus several regulated sectors must accept them.
+Even where your sector is not strictly required to accept the wallet, the AML Regulation treats it as a valid customer due diligence method, so refusing it leaves you at a competitive and supervisory disadvantage.

 When do EU Digital Identity Wallets become available?

-Every EU Member State must make at least one certified EUDI Wallet available to citizens and residents by the end of 2026.
-EEA countries — Iceland, Liechtenstein, and Norway — have until the end of 2027.
-Functionality will expand after launch rather than arriving complete.
+By the end of 2026, every EU Member State must make at least one certified EUDI Wallet available to citizens and residents.
+Iceland, Liechtenstein, and Norway — the EEA countries — have until the end of 2027.
+Functionality expands after launch; it does not arrive complete.

 Can the EUDI Wallet replace document and biometric verification?

 For EU users who hold a wallet and present a high-assurance PID, it can replace document capture and liveness for that identification step.
-It cannot cover non-EU customers, users without a wallet, or declined presentations — which is why a document and biometric fallback remains necessary well beyond 2027.
+Non-EU customers, users without a wallet, and declined presentations sit outside that coverage — which is why a document and biometric fallback stays necessary well beyond 2027.

 What is a relying party under eIDAS 2?

-A relying party is any business that requests and relies on data from a user's wallet.
-You must register with your Member State's supervisory body and declare in advance which attributes you will request.
-The framework enforces data minimisation, so you cannot collect attributes beyond your registered purpose.
+Any business that requests and relies on data from a user's wallet is a relying party.
+Registration with your Member State's supervisory body is required, along with an advance declaration of which attributes you will request.
+Data minimisation is enforced by the framework, so attributes beyond your registered purpose cannot be collected.

 How does eIDAS 2 relate to the EU AML Regulation?